Customize Consent Preferences

 At FDM our consultants are imbued with both an ethical and technical baggage through experiential training and constant access to practitioners.
 They combine familiarity with advanced AI tools, observation skills applied to identity and transaction patterns and appropriate risk identification and escalation.

-Our dedicated Risk, Regulation & Compliance team delivers services across first and second lines of defence, anti-financial crime, client and securities lifecycle and middle-office operations.
-From upskilling frameworks, execution plans, independent reviews, and AI adoption, they use best practices to meet your regulatory compliance and risk requirements.
+Our dedicated Risk, Regulation & Compliance team delivers services across first and second lines of defence, anti-financial crime, client and securities lifecycle and middle-office operations – from upskilling frameworks, execution plans, independent reviews, to AI adoption.